-The 100% owned, direct road access, 3,784-hectare Holy Cross property is drill-ready and offers near-term discovery potential.
-Located in central interior British Columbia southwest of Vanderhoof and approximately 60 kms due north of the multi-million-ounce Blackwater gold deposit, the primary target type is high-grade and/or bulk-tonnage intrusion-related gold+/-silver+/-copper.
-The moderate topography and drive-on road access allows for potential winter drilling of the target area.
+The 100% owned, direct road access, 3,784-hectare Holy Cross property has just been drilled for the first time ever, and offers near-term discovery potential.
+Located in central interior British Columbia southwest of Vanderhoof and approximately 60 kms due north of the multi-million-ounce Blackwater gold deposit, presently being developed into a mine by Artemis Gold, the primary target type is epithermal style high-grade gold and silver.
+The moderate topography and drive-on road access allows for year-round drilling of the target area.

-Historically mapped, trenched, sampled and surveyed by Noranda (1987-89) with encouraging results (e.g. 1 g/t Au over 8.5 metres in chips, and 24.02 g/t Au and 20.8 g/t Ag from grabs), but never drilled, Holy Cross hosts a robust siliceous alteration system carrying locally elevated gold, copper and silver values over a large area, with attractive coincident geochemical-geophysical anomalies.
-Part of the property’s allure is the heavy glacial drift coverage, which has camouflaged the underlying bedrock.
+Historically mapped, trenched, sampled and surveyed by Noranda (1987-89), Kennecott (1994), and Phelps Dodge (1995-1997) for its large-scale geochemical anomalies with encouraging results (e.g. 1 g/t Au over 8.5 metres in chips, and 24.02 g/t Au and 20.8 g/t Ag from grabs), but never drilled, Holy Cross hosts a robust siliceous alteration system carrying locally elevated gold, copper and silver values over a large area, with attractive coincident geochemical-geophysical anomalies.